quickhub-project/quickhub/README.md

 The QuickHub framework consists of three core components:

   - The server application
-  - The client library for implementing user interfaces with Qt QML
+  - The client library for implementing user interfaces with Qt QML  ([Link to the repository](https://github.com/quickhub-project/quickhub-qmlclientmodule))
   - The embedded framework for rapid firmware development of QuickHub devices.
 Based on the Espressif SDKs for the ESP8266 and ESP32 respectively.

 ## What are the advantages of QuickHub?